 Hill Field Elementary supports the philosophy that the instructional program is vital.
 More than any one "program", increasing learning time in the classroom is the best way to increase academic achievement.
 For that reason, we believe that it is necessary that children attend school a maximum number of days for instruction.
 Utah Law requires parents to ensure the attendance of their children in school.
 Children are expected to be in school except for illness or cases of emergency.
 If a student becomes sick at school, the parents will be contacted and asked to pick up the student and take him/her home.
 Make-up work may be required for absences - please check with the teacher.
-In the event that a student displays a pattern of excessive absence or tardiness, parents can expect the following to occur:
+In the event that a student displays a pattern of excessive absence or tardiness, administration will follow the Davis School District Policy and Procedures in 5S-101.
+Parents can expect the following to occur:

-- 1. The classroom teacher will contact the parent to notify them of the concern via phone and/or letter. - 2.
+- 1. The classroom teacher will contact the parent to notify them of the concern via phone and/or letter - 2.
 The teacher will make a referral to the school principal. - 3.
 Administration will contact the parent/guardian via phone and/or letter. - 4.
 Administration will send a second letter. - 5.
 The Principal will initiate Educational Neglect procedures with the district and social services.